bluewave-labs/verifywise/Clean_Architecture.md

 #### React (TypeScript + SWC) + MUI

 **React:** A popular JavaScript library for building user interfaces, particularly single-page applications.
-React continues to be a dominant force in web development, and its popularity is expected to grow even more in 2024 and 2025.
+React continues to dominate web development, and its popularity is expected to grow even more in 2024 and 2025.

 **TypeScript:** A superset of JavaScript that adds static typing, which helps catch errors early and improves code quality and maintainability.
 [TypeScript Ultimate Course](https://youtu.be/d56mG7DezGs?si=Xl4RSkuPaRcaFiQR)